akbarnotopb/portofolio/Data Science/EDA/Covid Vaccinations EDA - 6 Feb 2021.md

 From the chart above, we can infer that:
 1. The 2 highest vaccinated country started its vaccinating program earlier, meanwhile `Luxembourg` and `Iceland` started at the end of 2020
 2. Both `United States` and `China` vaccinating program increasing linearly, but `Luxembourg` and `Iceland` stuck at 1000 people each day and tends to slow down
-3. All countries except `Luxembourg` uses 2 type of vaccines, and as the types used the number of daily vaccination increases.
+3. All countries except `Luxembourg` uses 2 type of vaccines, and two vaccince type increase the daily vaccination number.

+## Summary
+Well yeah, there aren't much meaningful datas except how each country progress their vaccination based on this raw data.
+But here are some insight that can be infered from this quick analysis as per date ( 6 Feb 2021 data)

+1. `United States` is the country that does the most vaccination, followed by `China`.
+2. Most country using only one type of vaccine so far (will be updated about the precentage of vaccine type used).
+3. `Pfizer/BioNTech` is the most common vaccine type used, `61 out of 78` countries use this vaccine type.
+4. Further Data Engineering and Data Analysis might be required to gain deeper knowledges, such as when each country will achieve herd immunity ( 70% people fully vaccinated )